ArnaudPel/CamKifu/roadmap.md

 - channel all printing to a decent log
 - save user preferences: {sgf save dir, ...}.
 - extract vision (+ time periods) parameters to file for easier tuning (maybe via GUI)
-- try and see if some references could not be weakened  (http://docs.python.org/2/library/weakref.html)
+- try and see if some references could not be [weakened](http://docs.python.org/2/library/weakref.html)
 - benchmark.py: parse argument for each run from each reference sgf file ? ex. the first node of the game could contain a custom property where the [--bounds, --moves, --bf, --sf, etc...] arguments could be set
-- ability to provide image file as input (for testing)
 - save a video sample for each game, can be seen as a backup. provide option to disable it (disk space)

 ### GUI